-There was a time when private golf clubs would have to go out of their way to attract new members.
-Recently, the opposite has been true: many private facilities have long waiting lists as the game has enjoyed an influx of new and returning golfers.
+There was a time when golf clubs would have to go out of their way to attract new members.
+Recently, the opposite has been true: many facilities have long waiting lists as the game has enjoyed an influx of new and returning golfers.
 Still, it’s important to not get complacent.
 Taking the time to think about ways to gain new members and engage your existing base is a sound strategy, regardless of how many members you currently have.
 Here are six golf membership promo ideas to get you started.

 How to attract new members: